 Often construed by the world as the same thing, those who hold Authentic Honor know that Fear, Respect, and Honor are very different.
 And in that difference lay all the power.
 Indeed, living with Authentic Honor provides us the power to live life to its utmost.
 It is an anchor upon which we can hold fast, and weather any storm.
 It is a strong foundation upon which we can stand and look anyone straight in the eye.
-It is the power to recognize and pursue ones calling and purpose.
+It allows one to utilize the benevolent aspects of respect and fear, and be not victims of either.
+It is the power to recognize and pursue one's calling and purpose.
 It provides the traction to grip and defend our freedom.
 With Authentic Honor we are free to act, free to love and laugh, free to become our best self.

 Honor killings, and Honor Guard?
 Taking a life, or giving one’s life?
 How could anyone use the same word